 Origin - Plantations: Madagascar, Tamatave Region

-"A balance, a correctness, an aromatic"
+"A Nosy Be pepper with a beautiful balance, a precision, an aromatic"

 Warning: Last items in stock!